Rory Finnigan: Storylines

-Finn's enigmatic status attracted considerable interest from women in Hollyoaks including Jude Cunningham, Kate Patrick, Carol Groves and Geri Hudson, even more so when he revealed that he was, in fact, Lord Kildiggin and heir to a castle in Ireland.
+Finn's enigmatic status attracted considerable interest from women in Hollyoaks including Jude Cunningham, Kate Patrick, Carol and Geri Hudson, even more so when he revealed that he was, in fact, Lord Kildiggin and heir to a castle in Ireland.
 True to his nature, Finn declined the inheritance of his castle and although he retained his title, he preferred the life of an anonymous drifter.
 Carol and Finn embarked on a passionate and sometimes tumultuous relationship, climaxing in a marathon 48-hour session on Finn's bus, yet Chis free-spirited nature and roving eye brought the relationship to a premature close.
 Finn and Lewis found another money-making idea when they began to organise Nineties revival nights at a local club, giving them the idea of building their own night-club.
 After using Finn's title to secure a bank loan, the pair finally got the go ahead to build The Loft.
 Problems in Finn's relationship with Tony resurfaced when an unsuspecting Finn embarked on an affair with a woman called Victoria (Fiona Mollison).
 Even Finn was shocked to discover that she was Tony's mother.
 Unsurprisingly, Tony was actively against the union, but the two carried on regardless.
 Soon, Victoria became Victoria Finnigan and along with the marriage came Finn's new role as Tony's stepfather.
 Finn and Victoria's marriage lasted for six months, collapsing after Victoria discovered that Finn had been unfaithful.
 The end of the marriage marked the beginning of Finn's life crisis when he began to question what it was he wanted from life.